GuttmanLab/chipdip-pipeline/README.md

 ./run_pipeline.sh
 ```

+After the pipeline finishes, you can explore cluster properties in-depth using the cluster quality control Jupyter notebook (`chipdip_qc.ipynb`).
+The conda environment specified by `envs/chipdip_qc.yaml` includes all dependencies used by the Jupyter notebook, excluding Jupyter itself.
+Additionally include the depenency `jupyterlab=4.0.4` if you do not already have an existing Jupyter Notebook or Jupyter Lab setup.

+Other common usage notes
 - To run the pipeline for on a local computer (e.g., laptop), comment out or remove the `--cluster-config cluster.yaml` and `--cluster "sbatch ..."` arguments within `./run_pipeline.sh`, and set the number of jobs `-j <#>` to the number of local processors available.
 - `run_pipeline.sh` passes any additional arguments to snakemake.
 For example, run `./run_pipeline.sh --dry-run` to perform a dry run, or `./run_pipeline.sh --forceall` to force (re)execution of all rules regardless of past output.
+- To create a reusable ChIP-DIP conda environment, run `conda env create -f envs/chipdip.yaml` and modify the `conda_env` key in [`config.yaml`](#config-yaml) to `"chipdip"`.

 ## Background